-Student Name Date What Is a Watershed? streams and rivers that all drain to a single reservoir, or an ocean.
-In Texas, most larg to a body of water.
-Each watershed contains a set of e larger body of water, such as a larger river, a lake, a ge rivers flow in a general southeastern direction, sheds can be small, covering only a few acres, or very smaller parts.
-All surface water, groundwa vater.
-Watersheds are complex systems with many ater, soils, plants, animals, and human activities are part in a watershed has an impact on the health of the whole all need to think and learn about how to pr d of available water supplies in Texas also grows.
-We rotect our water resources.
-Conservation is an e Texas has enough water today and in the future.
-1. What are the important parts of a water rshed?
-2. Why is it important to protect the healt h of watersheds?
+Student Name Date What Is a Watershed? streams and rivers that all drain reservoir, or an ocean.
+In Texas, nat drains to a body of water.
+Each watershed contains a set of to a single larger body of water, such as a larger river, a lake, a most large rivers flow in a general southeastern direction, to.
+Watersheds can be small, covering only a few acres, or very lare miles. smaller parts.
+All surface water, just the water.
+Watersheds are complex systems with many groundwater, soils, plants, animals, and human activities are part happens in a watershed has an impact on the health of the whole all need to think and learn about how to protect our water resources.
+Conservation is an make sure Texas has enough water today and in the future.
+1. What are the important parts of a watershed?
+2. Why is it important to protect t the health of watersheds?
+2. Wily is it important to protect the hearth of watersheds?
 3. What is water conservation?
-4. Write a question you have about this ar rticle.
+4. Write a question you have ab out this article.

-Grade Level TEKS

-Grade 6 Science Scientific Investigations and Reasoning 1.
+Grade Level TEKS Grade 6 Science Scientific Investigations and Reasoning 1.
 B 2.
-A, B, E

-Matter and Energy 5.
+A, B, E Matter and Energy 5.
+C Grade 7 Science Scientific Investigations and Reasoning 1.
+B 2.
+A, B, E 3.
+A Earth and Space 8.
+C Grade 8 Science Scientific Investigations and Reasoning 3.
+A Organisms and Environments 11.
 C

-Scientific Investigations and Reasoning 1.
-B 2.
-A, B, E

-Grade 7 Science 3.
-A Earth and Space

-8. C

-Grade 8 Science Scientific Investigations and Reasoning 3.
-A Organisms and Environments

-11. C